lohanspies/prism_v2_playground/README.md

-docker# py3-jupyter-docker-compose
+# Prism V2 Playground

-This repo contains a easy-to configure jupyter notebook that runs from a `docker-compose`.
-Its useful when you have a bunch of docker-compose services running, and you want to easily interact with their APIs via python jupyter-notebook.
+This repo contains an easy-to configure jupyter notebook that runs from a `docker-compose`.
+It's useful when you have a bunch of docker-compose services running, and you want to easily interact with their APIs via python jupyter-notebook.

 ## Run

-All you need to do is use the regulare docker-compose command:
+All you need to do is use the regular docker-compose command:

 ```
 docker-compose up -d